15 Incredible Things to Do in Islamorada, Florida (in 2025!)

 Address: 82990 Overseas Hwy, Islamorada, FL 33036

-11. Visit Crane Point Museum (Nature Center and Historic Site)
+10. Visit Crane Point Museum (Nature Center and Historic Site)

-Get a glimpse into the region’s history, culture, and economy at Crane Point Museum, Nature Center and Historic Site.
+Get a glimpse into the region’s history, culture, and economy at Crane Point Museum, Nature Center, and Historic Site.

 Nestled in the heart of the Marathon shopping district, this 63-acre tropical oasis is home to one of the most extensive trail networks in the Florida Keys.
+The center is open seven days a week with an admission fee of $17.95 for adults in 2025 (military and children discounts available).

 Crane Point Museum is one of the must-visit sites to witness remnants of pirate ships, a simulated coral reef cave, and see many animals native to the Florida Keys.